Sammy-T/umami/README.md

 Umami is a simple, fast, privacy-focused alternative to Google Analytics.

+> [!NOTE]
+> This branch extends Umami to include CockroachDB support.

 ## Getting started

 A detailed getting started guide can be found at [https://umami.is/docs/](https://umami.is/docs/)